automl/ConfigSpace/docs/quickstart.rst

             return cs

-Finally, we need add these two a parent space where we condition each subspace to only be active depending on a **parent**.
+Finally, we need to add these two a parent space where we condition each subspace to only be active depending on a **parent**.
 We'll have the default configuration be ``A`` but we put more emphasis when sampling on ``B``

 .. code:: python